FusionAuth/fusionauth-site/DocsDevREADME.md

 - You can use the `get-images-from-markdown.rb` script to extract images from markdown and store them in a directory.
 - All references to `stackoverflow.com` should be updated and direct to the community forum at `https://fusionauth.io/community/forum/`
 - When using an aside in the blog, please use the `nodark="true"` attribute.
+- Make descriptions full sentences.
+They must end in a period or other punctuation.
+- Titles should not end in a period.
+They can end in a ? or ! if needed.

 ## Lists